dzhibas/SublimePrettyJson/README.md

 ### Compress / Minify JSON

-Using Command Palette <kbd>Ctrl+Shift+P</kbd> find "Pretty JSON: Minify (compress) JSON"
+Using Command Palette <kbd>Ctrl+Shift+P</kbd> find "Pretty JSON: Minify JSON"
 (you can search for part of it like 'json minify') this will make selection or full buffer as single line JSON which later you can use in command lines (curl/httpie) or somewhere else...